Adventurers Club: Inspiration

-The Adventurers Club was designed and created by Walt Disney Imagineering in the late 1980s.
+The Adventurers' Club was designed and created by Walt Disney Imagineering in the late 1980s.
 Walt Disney Imagineering is the design and development arm of The Walt Disney Company, responsible for the creation and construction of Disney theme parks worldwide.
 Chris Carradine, the Vice President of Walt Disney Imagineering, played a significant role in the creation of the club.

 The origins of the club were recently described by Craig McNair Wilson, who worked with the dramatic team for the club.
 According to Wilson, "it came out of our collective, shared love of the world of the pith helmet and all that circled around it.
 It was the place we always wanted to go, but it didn't exist."

 Wilson said the idea originated from a Sunday afternoon theme party, given by Disney employee Joe Rohde.
 The theme of the party was "The Last Days of the Raj."
 Every year for years, the employees would dress up in theme costume to recreate the days of British colonialism.

 According to Wilson, the Los Angeles show Tamara was also a "major influence on the team."
 Tamara was a live theatrical, multiroom play, which allowed 150 audience members to follow ten actors through an Italian Villa set in the late 1930s.
 It took place in an old Elks hall in Los Angeles.
-Wilson and Disney Imagineering Vice President Chris Carradine saw the show "three or four times together and a few times more with others."
+Carradine saw the show "three or four times together and a few times more with others."

 According to Wilson, there was also "more than a pinch of Rick’s Cafe," from the film Casablanca.

 There are several organizations that may have served as inspiration for the attraction.
 The Explorers Club was founded in New York in 1904.
-There is also an actual "Adventurers' Club" which had chapters in New York, Chicago, Los Angeles, and Honolulu.
-The Adventurers' Club of Los Angeles, which was incorporated in 1922, has been in continuous operation since its founding.
+There is also an actual "Adventurers Club" which had chapters in New York, Chicago, Los Angeles, and Honolulu.
+The Adventurers Club of Los Angeles, which was incorporated in 1922, has been in continuous operation since its founding.

 Additionally, another organization, called the Ends of the Earth Club, was created in 1903.
 Its members included Mark Twain, General John Pershing, Admiral Robert Peary, Gutzon Borglum (the sculptor of Mount Rushmore) and more than 100 other prominent businessmen and academics located, primarily, in the northeastern United States.
 However, there is no evidence that the Disney team was aware of the existence of any of these clubs.

-The physical layout of the club was designed by Chris Carradine, who is an architect by training.
+The physical layout of the club was designed by Carradine, who is an architect by training.
 The building was made intentionally large, so that the club could be expanded with additional exhibits.